vudknguyen/Ethereum-Private-Network/Article.md

 I assume you have got hand-on experience with Docker, also you’re knowing Ruby or Nodejs a little.

+> You can ask why docker?
+I don't want to install `geth` locally.

 Copy the source code from my [Github repository.](https://github.com/fishbullet/Ethereum-Private-Network)

 Let’s get started from the Docker container creation, here is a Dockerfile for our ethereum nodes, we’ll be using geth: